 10. Tschuggen Grand Hotel, Arosa, Switzerland

-Although externally the hotel main building is a typical example of the clean-lined, modest (or bland depending on your taste) modern Swiss architecture, the Bergoase Spa built into the mountainside is simply stunning, especially at night when the huge sail-shaped windows that adorn the roof are backlit in shades of blue.
+Although externally, the hotel main building is a typical example of the clean-lined, modest (or bland depending on your taste) modern Swiss architecture, the Bergoase Spa built into the mountainside is simply stunning, especially at night when the huge sail-shaped windows that adorn the roof are backlit in shades of blue.
 It is the only hotel-based sports facility ever to receive an architectural award from the International Olympic Committee, being awarded silver in 2009, the year the Bird’s Nest in Beijing took Gold.
-Inside though is another world.
+Inside though, is another world.
 This hotel is a veritable museum of fine finishing and interior design.

-We stayed in a deluxe room with a view and what a view.
-Looking out at Lenzerhorn from our spacious balcony, with the early morning sun greeting the peaks as the first few skiers break in the freshly raked pistes is an exciting and heart-warming sight.
-The bathrooms are generously proportioned and finished in granite which looks new.
-The showers are fantastic, easily large enough for two with tons of pressure and capable of being steaming hot.
+We stayed in a deluxe room with a view, and what a view.
+Looking out at Lenzerhorn from our spacious balcony, with the early morning sun greeting the peaks as the first few skiers break in the freshly raked pistes, is an exciting and heart-warming sight.
+The bathrooms are generously proportioned and finished in granite, which looks new.
+The showers are fantastic, easily large enough for two with tons of pressure, and capable of being steaming hot.

 The main pool is fabulously warm (about 36C) and has indoor and outdoor sections.
 The outdoor part has lovely views of the alps.
-Adjacent to the indoor section is a deeper pool suitable for swimming lengths, which is kept somewhat cooler.
+Adjacent to the indoor section is a deeper pool suitable for swimming lengths, kept somewhat cooler.
 Then there are two plunge pools in a mirror image of each other.
 One is toasty, the other icy cold.
-In between is an experience shower which can simulate thunderstorms complete with sound effects and lighting.
+In between is an experience shower that can simulate thunderstorms complete with sound effects and lighting.
 Suffice to say that this is a hotel where you will enjoy yourself enormously.

 The hotel’s star attraction is, in fact, its wellness areas, one of the most impressive in Europe.
-The architects used white granite, Canadian maple, glass sails and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings, so don’t just come here for ski, come here for the wellness too and you will not be disappointed.
+The architects used white granite, Canadian maple, glass sails, and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings, so don’t just come here for ski, come here for the wellness too, and you will not be disappointed.